jean/rapido.plone/docs/python-api.rst

         from plone import api  # WRONG

-    because the API is already available in the Rapido `context`:
+    because the API is already available in the Rapido :py:obj:`context`:

     .. code-block:: python